 Throughout this information, I have mentioned “Enrollment Periods” For Medicare there are certain times you can apply for coverage.
 Here are some of the enrollment periods you may be eligible to choose a new plan during:

 Initial Enrollment Period: You become Eligible for Medicare on your 65th birthday.
 Your Initial Enrollment Period begins the 3 months prior to your birthday, the month of your birthday, and then the following 3 months after your birthday.
 This is a 7 month window to make sure you are signed up on Part B (usually people are automatically added to Part B, but some may have to apply for this coverage to be added.
 Without Medicare Part B, you can not get Part C, Part D or a Medigap Policy.
 If you do not elect Part B when first eligible, you may face a fine) and what type of Medicare coverage you prefer.
 You can also choose to stick with your Employer Plan if still working.

-Open Enrollment is every year between October 15th til December 7th.
+Annual Election Period is every year between October 15th til December 7th.
 Coverage during this enrollment period begins on January 1st for the new year.
 If you do not select a new plan during this time, you may not choose one later unless a Special Enrollment Period applies to you.